br0wnbeer/vr_locomotion_website/content/post/motivation.md

 }
 {{< / highlight >}}

-Due to the code being quite long I will give a short explination of every varriable I added :
+Due to the code being quite long I will give a short explanation of every variable I added :
- * right/left_controller_prefab : Are Serialised Fields to get the current position of the controllers in world space, so that
+ * right/left_controller_prefab : Are Serialized Fields to get the current position of the controllers in world space, so that
  I can initiate the rockets from them.
- * rocket : This provides the sript with rocket prefab
+ * rocket : This provides the script with rocket prefab
  * wind : Is a Audio Source to play a wind sound that prevent cyber sickness.
  * NextFire : Is a counter that checks if the fire button has been pressed in the last seconds
  * Parachute : Is a Prefab for a Parachute model.

-The functionalies that were added there :
+The functionalities that were added there :
  * deploying a Parachute when you move your hands above your head while falling and slowing the fall , this was also added to prevent cyber sickness a bit more.
 (See Line 63-74)
  * locking the rotation so that the player camera rig does not get tipped over by the explosions of the rockets.
-I also tried a straightening mecanisim, but it caused even more cyber sickness then only locking the rotation
+I also tried a straightening mechanism, but it caused even more cyber sickness then only locking the rotation
  * launching rockets (See 77-87) with the press of the primary trigger button on the VR controller.
  * adding a wind sound while moving, prevent cyber sickness as much as the locomotion method allows.
- * haptic feedback when lanching a rocket
+ * haptic feedback when launching a rocket

  ### Problems
- Some problems I encountered here were again finding out what Unity allready provides.
-Before adding the NextFire lock it also happend that a projectile would collide with another.
+ Some problems I encountered here were again finding out what Unity already provides.
+Before adding the NextFire lock it also happened that a projectile would collide with another.
 This was of course fixed by adding this NextFire timer to the rocket shooting process.
 The process of trying to prevent cyber sickness with this kind of locomotion is quite hard as well due explosions being quite harsh in moving the player.

  # Future
- I also tried about implement different kind of rockets that all had different kind of strenths of force pushing the player but afterwards decided against it due to finding no satisfing teqnique for such or editing the force value of the current rocket.
+ I also tried about implement different kind of rockets that all had different kind of strengths of force pushing the player but afterwards decided against it due to finding no satisfying technique for such or editing the force value of the current rocket.
+One other thing that could be implemented would be to exchange the models for the controllers with real RPG model with a reload animation.

+After implementing everything the locomotion method can bee seen here:

+{{< youtube w1whl6D1MKo>}}